Science

 Prehistoric Giant Unearthed: Massive Mastodon Skull Discovered in Rural Iowa Creek

-In a stunning archaeological discovery, scientists have unearthed a preserved mastodon skull from a southern Iowa creekbed, the first ever in the state.
-The ancient remains, believed to be around…
+In a stunning archaeological discovery, scientists have unearthed a remarkably preserved mastodon skull from a southern Iowa creekbed, the first of its kind in the state.
+Radiocarbon dating has since…

 Company will freeze your dead body until it gets ‘reanimated’ years later, but there’s a steep price